 Fentanyl withdrawal symptoms aren’t limited to physical symptoms alone.
 There’s the possibility for severe psychological symptoms to occur as well.
 These often occur after the physical withdrawal process begins and tend to linger longer.
 They’re usually a result of the drug’s impact on the chemical makeup of the brain.
 Characteristics of Fentanyl and Fentanyl patch withdrawal symptoms can include depression, insomnia and high levels of anxiety.
 These symptoms can be debilitating, and if left untreated, can leave the patient vulnerable to relapse.

 More severe symptoms could develop in long-term users if they try to detox on their own without medical supervision.
 These could include seizures which can be fatal.

 A Managed Withdrawal Cuts the Chances of Fentanyl Relapse

 Depending on factors including the severity of the addiction, Fentanyl withdrawal can last weeks or months.
 Managing this phase is important because opiate addiction is a progressive condition with a high rate of relapse.
-An effective detox procedure that targets withdrawal will decrease the chance for a relapse.
+An effective detox procedure that targets withdrawal will decrease the chance of a relapse.
 You do not have to fear withdrawal.
-The Waismann Method of rapid detox can virtually eliminate a painful withdrawal.
+Waismann Method® of rapid detox can virtually eliminate a painful withdrawal.
 Our pioneering rapid opiate detox has given thousands of our patients their hope and lives back over the last decade.
 Our top priorities are safety, comfort and results.
 Our programs are individualized for each of our patients as no two cases of Fentanyl addiction are the same.

 Opiate-Free Detox Can Rid You of Fentanyl in Days